melroseceballos/CSS-pt.3/README.md

 ## Set Up
 - Fork and clone this repository
 - Open `DLVR-Page-Animations/transition-site` in VS Code
-- Open any of the HTML files in the browser using Live Server
+- Open any one of the HTML files in the browser using Live Server

 ## Your Task